 Teeny-tiny calves and a bulky upper body are the tell tale sign of Chicken Leg Syndrome.

 Symptoms include always having an excuse to skip leg day and always wearing pants to the gym.

 I’ll show guys how to build thick and defined tree trunk thighs and babes how to bootybuild.

 How to Know if You have Chicken Leg Syndrome

 Chicken leg syndrome is a condition where your legs are smaller than your arms.

-If you’re upper arm is bigger around than your calve, well my friend, I regret to inform you but you have chicken leg syndrome.
+If you’re upper arm is bigger around than your calves, You my friend have Chicken Leg Syndrome.

 - Monday – Chest

 - Tuesday – Arms